SXSLVT/synfetch/README.md

 ### Features

-- Pure bash with smart caching (feels instant on every run)
+- Pure bash (no compiled binaries) with smart caching (feels instant on every run)
 - Beautiful synthwave aesthetic with vibrant neon colors
 - Lightweight, minimal, and highly customizable
-- Real-time monitoring mode (experimental)
+- Real-time monitoring mode
 - Excellent Linux + macOS support
 - Perfect for ricing and showing off your setup

 ### Support

 `synfetch` currently supports **MacOS** and the following **Linux** distributions.
-However, I have not been able to test them all.
 If you are experiencing issues with synfetch, please create an [issue](https://github.com/SXSLVT/synfetch/issues/new).

 - Arch
 - BlackArch
 - Arco